aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/sevenziplzmacompressionsettings/dictionarysize/_index.md

 ---
 title: SevenZipLZMACompressionSettings.DictionarySize
 second_title: Aspose.ZIP for .NET API Reference
 description: SevenZipLZMACompressionSettings property.
 Dictionary history buffer size indicates how many bytes of the recently processed uncompressed data is kept in memory.
-If not set will be chosen accordingly to entry size
+If not set will be chosen accordingly to entry size.
+Must be between 4096 and 1073741824 or equal to zero for automatic detection based on entry size
 type: docs
 weight: 20
 url: /net/aspose.zip.saving/sevenziplzmacompressionsettings/dictionarysize/
 ---
 ## SevenZipLZMACompressionSettings.DictionarySize property

 Dictionary (history buffer) size indicates how many bytes of the recently processed uncompressed data is kept in memory.
 If not set, will be chosen accordingly to entry size.
+Must be between 4096 and 1073741824, or equal to zero for automatic detection based on entry size.

 ```csharp
 public int DictionarySize { get; set; }